All Episodes

 I saw this last week, and I have been waiting for news of this to spread, and it has not.

-The story hit in Atlanta, I think it was on Friday night, and uh some local media in North Carolina because one of the guys involved here.
+The story hit in Atlanta, I think it was on Friday night, and some local media in North Carolina because one of the guys involved here.

-That's that's the point.
+That's the point.

-Now Mike Adams of Townhall.com has written a piece about this.
+Now, Mike Adams of Townhall.com has written a piece about this.

 Here are the details.

-I mean, it's it's it's all over the place.
+I mean, it's all over the place.

-Atlanta, the suburbs, and it's all it's even gotten out into the airport now, and then this this technically not part of the prostitution uh investigation, but they're investigating sex and they're finding all kinds of it in uh public places.
+And this technically not part of the prostitution investigation, but they're investigating sex and they're finding all kinds of it in public places.

-That's because you might be surprised because there's been little talk about the arrests, and that in turn may have something to do with the fact that the dirty nearly dozen, which is what these eleven are being called, a dirty nearly dozen includes a University of North Carolina professor Dr. Hugh Telson and Spellman College professor Lev T. Mills.
+And that, in turn, may have something to do with the fact that the dirty nearly dozen, which is what these 11 are being called, the dirty nearly dozen, includes University of North Carolina professor Dr. Hugh Telson and Spelman College professor Lev T. Mills.

-Now it's not surprising to find out that Lev Mills is a professor of art.
+Now, it's not surprising to find out that Lev Mills is a professor of art.

-Such departments attract some of the most far out nonconformists among us.
+Such departments attract some of the most far-out nonconformists among us.

 But it is surprising that Dr. Hugh Tilson is a professor of public health at the University of North Carolina.